-Internal bacterially ripened Extra hard varieties Extra hard cheeses are characterised by a hard granular texture following ripening for a long period (usually 6 - 24 months).
+Internal bacterially ripe ned Extra hard varieties Extra hard cheeses are characterised by a hard granular texture following ripening for a long period (usually 6 - 24 months).
 Examples are the Italian "Grana" types, Asiago and "Pecorino" cheeses.
 Hard varieties Hard cheeses are typically milled with dry salting of the curd.
 Cheddar cheese, originating in England, is one of the most important cheese varieties made worldwide.
 Other British Territorial hard cheese varieties include Cheshire, Derby, Gloucester and Leicester.
 Semi-hard varieties The description of a cheese as semi-hard is arbitrary and distinction between this and other groups (e.g. hard, smear-ripened and pasta-filata) may not be clear.
 Semi-hard varieties include Colby and Monterey, Lancashire and Bryndza.
 Stirring Cheddar-type cheese curd inhibits the development of curd structure and results in a cheese with higher moisture content and a softer texture.
 Cheese with eyes (Swiss type) Semi-hard cheeses with propionic acid fermentation include Maasdamer, Emmentaler and Jarlsberg.
 The propionic acid fermentation produces numerous large openings called "eyes".
 Characteristics of this category include: formation of eyes and ripening at elevated temperatures.
 Cheese with eyes (Dutch type) Unlike the eye formation using propionic acid formation, Gouda and related type cheese eye formation is through the metabolism of citrate.
 Pasta-filata cheeses These cheeses are semi-hard varieties, also known as kneaded or plastic curd cheeses and include Mozzarella, Provolone and Kasseri.
-These cheeses are heated to a high temperature, kneaded and stretched.
+These cheeses are heated t a high temperature, kneaded and stretched.
 Cheeses ripened under brine Feta, Domiati and related species are also referred to as pickled cheeses as they are ripened under brine.
 Other cheese varieties Surface mould ripened varieties Soft cheeses characterised by the growth of Penicillium camemberti on the cheese surface are usually high moisture and have relatively short maturation and shelf-life.
 Internal mould ripened varieties Characterised by a network of blue and green veins caused by the growth of Penicillium roqueforti .
 Examples include Cabrales, Gorgonzola, Stilton and Roquefort.
 Surface smear ripened varieties Smear cheeses are characterised by the growth of complex Gram-positive microflora on the surface during ripening.
 Although most varieties in this group are soft or semi- hard, a surface flora may also develop on hard cheeses such as Gruyère.
 Acid-curd cheese Acid-coagulated cheese is made by acidifying milk to a pH of 4.6 resulting in coagulation.
 These cheeses are characteristically high in moisture and consumed fresh, however, they may be ripened.
 Cottage and Quarg varieties are acid-curd cheeses.
+Heat/Acid cheese These cheeses are produced from rennet cheese whey, with a small amount of milk added, as well as the addition of an acidifying agent and exposure to heat (85 - 90°C).
+The coagulant is then pressed into moulds, packed in ice and allowed to drain.
+The most common variety is Ricotta.